Children & Youth Ministry

 Regular Sunday morning schedule for Children & Youth:

-- Nursey for newborns through Pre-K. Open from 8:00am to Noon most Sundays.
-Please check on the hours for holiday Sundays.
+Nursey for newborns through Pre-K. Open from 8:00 am to Noon.
 Our nursery staff will take great care of your little ones so you don't have to worry during worship!

-Sunday School (K-5th grade).
-After the children's message at the 10:30 service, children are invited to follow their teachers to Sunday School.
-Our K-2nd grade class uses the Children and Worship curriculum to learn the stories of the Bible.
-Our 3rd-5th grade class further explores the weekly scripture lesson through discussion, games, crafts, singing, and even the occasional trip to the kitchen for cooking!
+Sunday School for K-2nd Grade.
+After the children's message during the 10:30 worship service, children are invited to follow their teachers to Sunday School.
+Our youngest class uses the Young Children and Worship curriculum to explore stories of the Bible and the significance and importance of worship.

 Youth Group.
-Youth grades 6-12 are invited to meet in the Youth Room after the children's message at the 10:30 service.
-Through topical video clips and lively discussion, youth are challenged to dig deeper into the weekly scripture text and apply its lesson for our lives.
+Youth grades 6-12 are invited to meet in the Youth Room at 9:30 am.
+Through the Re:form curriculum, youth are challenged to dig deeper into scripture and what it means to be followers of Christ.